 This strawberry punch recipe boasts a fetching shade of red color, an ever so slightly sweet taste, and the haunting fruitiness of hibiscus.
 Guaranteed to be your newest summer party essential.–Renee Schettler Rossi

-- 6 to 8 cups filtered water
+- 6 cups filtered water or more, to taste

 - 1 cup granulated sugar